 Please send inquiries or notices of intent to submit a paper to N. Purnachandra Rao.

 Submissions are due by 1 December 2017.
 Submit your paper under “Koyna Earthquake” in the “Section” category using BSSA’s online submission system.
-The authors should follow BSSA’s author guidelines at: https://www.seismosoc.org/publications/bssa/author-information/
+Manuscripts should be prepared as described by the BSSA Submission Guidelines.

 Address questions about scientific issues to the guest editors or BSSA Editor-in-Chief Thomas Pratt at firstname.lastname@example.org.
 Address questions about submission to Manuscript Coordinator Betty Schiefelbein at email@example.com.